-When we think of real estate, there are many common features that tend to result in some houses selling at a higher price.
-In real estate, these features may be the location of the property, its size, the quality of its kitchen and bathrooms and how well the home is presented.
+When we think of real estate, there are some common features that tend to result in some houses selling at a higher price.
+These include the property’s location, its size, the quality of its kitchen and bathrooms and how well the home is presented.
 Similarly, when it comes to businesses, there are some common features that support positive sales results.

 Very simply, businesses with a high potential for growth and minimal risks will demand a higher price.
 However, like houses, businesses must be built on strong foundations in order to achieve their maximum value.

-In this guide, we take a look at the key components that well help you achieve maximum value for your business.
+Here, we consider the key components that well help you achieve maximum value for your business.

 As you can see from the above valuation formula, increasing the earnings level of the business can have a multiplier effect on business value.

 When looking honestly at their businesses, many business owners could identify key areas where tighter management would generate an uplift in earnings (and valuation as a consequence).